witlin/niagara-readiness/docs/API.md

     - { BReadinessScore } score: A niagara object containing the numerical readiness scoring value, one of three possible states of readiness (GREEN, YELLOW, RED), and a legend which is also a part of the enum backed by a HashMap.
+    - { BPointLog } advanced: BComplex that exists only to bind the point-log-view.
+      When double-left clicked it will invoke the checkIt action and display the view with data updated by the checkIt action, which will also update the score widget on the property sheet, but on a separate thread.
     ##### Niagara Actions:
     - { return: null, params: null } checkIt: calls an asynchronous job which in order to fill up the point-log.
 It also calls a Runnable object to compute the score